 Credit cards for college students

 Credit can play a major role in your financial future.
-And using a credit card responsibly is one way to build good credit.
+And using a credit card responsibly is one way to help build good credit.
 But as a college student, you may not have the credit history required for some credit cards.

 That’s where credit cards for college students come in.
 They’re designed for students with little to no credit history.
 And some, like the Capital One Savor Student and Quicksilver Student cards, even offer rewards.
-Here’s what to look for in a student credit card and how to choose one that’s right for you.
+Here’s what to look for in a student credit card and how to choose the one that’s right for you.

 What you’ll learn: